 When making my designs and choosing my productions, I always find a balance of meaning and personal touch.
 Designing it is not about inventing the wheel but simply bringing your personality, concept, and DNA into the products.

-I build my collections from a state of mind and intuitions.
+I build my collections from a state of mind and intuition.
 I follow my guts rather than a matrix.
-You could also look at the statistics, but statistics are information of the past, and when moving forward, this information should only serve as a guideline - not an actual plan!
+Statistics are tribal mode - a picture of yesterday.
+Practical as a guideline but not describing the future.
+I crave fun, curiosity and integrity.